Rogers

 I’ve meandered a bit, maybe been afraid of it at times, as featured in hilarious old journals where I’ve lamented my indecision over what to do with my life on one page, and plotted out a book on the next.
 But if I ever stopped and really listened, I knew.

-But in terms of when I truly listened to that voice and took it seriously, it was about 2010, when I changed college majors from theater to English.
+In terms of when I truly listened to that voice and took it seriously, it was about 2010, when I changed college majors from theater to English.
 And I started actively trying to get published in 2015.
 It took me three and a half years to get an agent, and then a bit over a year to sell my first book, which debuted in 2022.

 Where do you get your inspiration?

+Everywhere, all the time.
 Sometimes, a little-known historical story will pop into my life, like through a podcast or a book, and it will be so strange, beautiful, or terrible, I’ll need to find its origins and give it space to breathe in its own tale.
 Sometimes a phrase will pull me in a riptide, and a character will begin to speak.
 I do my best to stop and listen.
 Traveling nearly always inspires me, whether in rainbows glimmering in waterfalls or tales of fallen heroes, buried beneath cobbles of ancient cities.

 But most often, my best ideas come when I least expect them.
 Listening to music, out for a hike, staring at a painting, contemplating the crucial decision of what to eat for breakfast - the everyday moments.